v8/v8.dev/src/blog/v8-release-79.md

 date: 2019-11-20
 tags:
   - release
-description: 'V8 v7.9 features removed deprecation for Double ⇒ Tagged transitions, handling API getters in builtins, OSR caching, and WASM support for multiple code spaces.'
+description: 'V8 v7.9 features removed deprecation for Double ⇒ Tagged transitions, handling API getters in builtins, OSR caching, and Wasm support for multiple code spaces.'
 tweet: '1197187184304050176'
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 7.9](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/7.9), which is in beta until its release in coordination with Chrome 79 Stable in several weeks.
 V8 v7.9 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.